Thin-film solar cell: Copper indium gallium selenide (CIGS)

 Like CdTe, copper indium gallium selenide (CIGS) and its variations are chalcogenide compound semiconductors.
 CIGS solar cells reached a lab-efficiency above 23 percent (see table) and a share of 0.8 percent in the overall PV market in 2021.
-Numerous companies have produced CIGS solar cells and modules, however, some of them have significantly reduced or ceased production during the last years.
+In 2025, researchers achieved a new milestone for CIGS-based tandem solar cells, reporting a world-record power conversion efficiency of 23.64 percent for a flexible perovskite–CIGS tandem device, highlighting continued advancements in the performance of CIGS technology.Numerous companies have produced CIGS solar cells and modules, however, some of them have significantly reduced or ceased production during the last years.